 I was an extremely picky eater as a child, largely existing on buttered noodles, canned tuna, and Laverne & Shirley reruns for much of my childhood (read: I Was a Picky Eater.
 Here’s What I Want You To Know.).
 My very kind, sweet mother routinely made me a separate meal at dinner when I refused whatever she was making (which was frequently).

 When I had my own kids, I decided that I wasn’t going to make separate meals at dinnertime, because I worried it would perpetuate the same kind of finicky eating that marked so many years of my life.

-Making one meal for everyone still means you can tailor the dinner to suit preferences.
+Make one meal for everyone but tailor the dinner to suit preferences.
 You can serve things separately—like warm tortillas with the fixings in little bowls, or a pot of brown rice with the veggies and sauce served alongside so they can be mixed (or not).
 I’ve even ladled out a bowl of plain broth with soup meat on the side.
 Because it still means that I’ve made just one meal.

-Caveat #1: You should always be sure there’s something on the table your child likes, even if it’s simply the tortillas and some fruit.
+Aways be sure there’s something on the table your child likes, even if it’s simply the tortillas and some fruit.
 If your child doesn’t like the main dish or component of the meal, remind them that there are other choices on the table.

-Caveat #2: Sometimes, your child will only eat a tortilla and fruit for dinner.
-That’s okay.
+Be okay with the fact that sometimes, your child will only eat a tortilla and fruit for dinner.
+And that’s okay.